miikanissi/full-stack-open-pokedex/README.md

-# Full Stack open CI/CD
+# Full Stack open CI/CD (Part 11)

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the part 11 CI/CD module of the Full stack open course.

-Fork the repository to complete course exercises

 ## Commands